seki-x/fastmcp-demo/doc/streamable-http.md

 ## What is Streamable HTTP?

 **Streamable HTTP** is a modern communication protocol that unifies request-response patterns with real-time streaming capabilities in a single HTTP endpoint.
-It was designed specifically for AI agent architectures and is a core component of the [**Model Context Protocol (MCP)**](https://modelcontextprotocol.io/specification/2025-03-26/basic/transports).
+It was designed specifically for AI agent architectures and is a core component of the  **Model Context Protocol（MCP）** | [Transport](https://modelcontextprotocol.io/specification/2025-03-26/basic/transports).

 ### Key Characteristics